DaltenPang/ADXL372_HEPG/README.md

 # ADXL372
-## Arduino library for the ADXL372 accelerometer
+## Custom Arduino library for the ADXL372 accelerometer
-Available in Arduino Library manager!
+Based on [WilliamMS's library](https://github.com/WilliamMS-git) which this is a for of.

 Please read the documentation: [ADXL372 Datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/adxl372.pdf)

-### How to install from Arduino IDE:
+### How to install:
-1. Open the Library Manager (Ctrl + Shift + I).
-2. Search for ADXL372.
-3. Install the latest version.
+1. Download library
+2. Place into Ardunio IDE librarys folder.
+Ex.: C:\Users\...\Documents\Arduino\libraries

 ### How to use:
 This library uses SPI as communication with the accelerometer.
 I²C is supported, but has limited functionality.
 See the documentation for further information.